 Join a local nature club or environmental group and get involved as a family.
 Cultivating a love for nature starts at home.

 Conserve water, don’t waste food, reduce your reliance on single-use plastic and recycle.
-For example, recycling a single aluminum can avoids habitat destruction caused by mining, prevents associated pollution, saves enormous amounts of energy, and reduces greenhouse gases.
+For example, recycling a single aluminum can avoids habitat destruction caused by mining, prevents associated pollution and reduces greenhouse gases.

-Get out into the field to experience nature firsthand, whether it’s through ecotourism to some exotic destination in Amazonia, Madagascar or another remote corner of our planet, or through volunteer opportunities, education programs or periodic visits to natural areas in your own backyard.
+Get out into the field to experience nature firsthand, whether it’s through ecotourism to some exotic destination or another remote corner of our planet, or through volunteer opportunities, education programs or periodic visits to natural areas in your own backyard.

 Every individual in this world can make a difference and we can go out there and we can actually achieve our dreams.